 Dual cameras (also called stereo cameras) are the rave these days – whether in front of the phone or at the back.
-Dual cameras refer to setups where you have two lenses side-by-side one another.
+For clarity, dual cameras refer to setups where you have two lenses side-by-side, one another.
 The result is the camera can capture three-dimensional images.
 The primary camera works like a regular camera.
 The trick is usually with the secondary camera.
 Read on for explanations.

 What Does The Secondary Camera Do?

-The secondary camera usually is able to do two things:
+The secondary camera is usually able to do either of two things:

 - add the ability to zoom or capture a wider area.
 In this case, the secondary camera usually has a wide angle lens

 - capture depth of field in the image.
 In this case, the secondary camera is usually a monochrome (that is black and white) camera